 Good work is always worth the money spent.
 Thank you.”

-“Clearing out old papers today – am retiring soon.
+“Clearing out old papers today –retiring soon.
 Just wanted to let you know that through all the years your services have been very helpful and your forthright approach very much appreciated by me.
 Will definitely recommend your services in future.”

-Roy gets a lot of positive feedback from clients on his service ethic, knowledge and business sense.
+Roy gets a lot of positive feedback from clients on his dedication to client service, knowledge and business sense.
 If your matter is important to you, Roy can help.

 Roy started out in the 1980’s as a banking lawyer, and then gravitated to mergers and acquisitions, leasing, development, construction, procurement, and institutional work.
 Roy has experience covering many complementary and overlapping areas.
 This grounding and overlap of experience gives him intuitive insights and “big-picture” perspectives that transcend specialties.
-Roy can get the legal work done with the added perspective, insights, and guidance that vast experience, accumulated over many years, allows.
+Roy can get the job done with guidance informed by experience accumulated over many years.

 Roy has many private clients – businesses and companies whose names are not well known, and who would prefer to keep it that way.
 These clients have broad commercial needs: project-driven, transactional and in their daily operations.